Issue 58: Don't Be Evil

 Issue 57: Knowing Others and Knowing Our Selves

-Are our minds and the minds of others ultimately unknowable?
+Are our minds and others' ultimately unknowable?

-The problem of other minds continues to stump philosophers.
 Can we ever know the experience of others?

 Neuroscience boasts proof of human empathy.
 Have we jumped to the wrong conclusion?

-As the gap between the real and virtual collapses, should we judge others by who they are online?
+Should we judge others by who they are online?

 Chinese workers are fabricating glamorous online identities.
 But is a virtual existence as dangerous as we think?